yihui/en/_posts/2007-10-04-jokes-in-statistics-a-talk-to-be-given-in-cueb.md

 ---
 layout: post
-title: '"Jokes in Statistics" -- A Talk to be Given in CUEB (Slides & Materials)'
+title: Jokes in Statistics - A Talk to be Given in CUEB (Slides &amp; Materials)
 categories:
 - Statistics
 tags: